 Users outside of the AD structure may be created and maintained through Issuetrak.
 However, the “No AD Authentication” parameter (pre-11.13 releases) or Issuetrak authentication type (11.13 and later) must be applied to these user records manually.
 Other user-related fields with no relation to AD may also be created and maintained within Issuetrak.

 Authentication processes happen in a matter of seconds.
 AD users will experience little if any delay when accessing Issuetrak.

 An AD user will need to enter their network login / user ID and password on the Login screen to access Issuetrak.
 In the case of multiple domains, the user will also need to select their domain.
 If Single Sign-On is implemented, the user will not see the Login screen but instead, be taken directly to their Issuetrak Home Page when navigating to Issuetrak.

 The AD integration sends the user’s credentials to the AD server and asks the server to authenticate (validate) this user.
 The server responds stating whether or not authentication is successful.
 If authentication is unsuccessful, an error message will be displayed to the user.
 If authentication is successful and the option to update users on login is activated, the AD Integration queries the server again, requesting current data related specifically to the user.
 This information is then compared and applied to the Issuetrak user tables as needed.

 AD user import processes

-To minimize retrieval of excessive and/or redundant information, import processes are based on a specific AD server and AD Group or OU.
+To minimize retrieval of excessive and / or redundant information, import processes are based on a specific AD Group or OU.